The Best Duck Hunting Kayak for 2022

 When looking for a kayak suitable for duck hunting, I believe that the kayak's durability is the second most crucial factor to consider.

-Scratches: It's almost certain that your kayak will get some scratches or dents due to running into obstacles, whether you're dragging the kayak to and from the water, portaging it, or navigating narrow and shallow waterways.
+Scratches: It's almost sure that your kayak will get some scratches or dents due to running into obstacles, whether you're dragging the kayak to and from the water, portaging it, or navigating narrow and shallow waterways.

 That is because it's almost certain that you will run into obstacles.
 Dents: Like scratches, patterns can be caused by running into objects (such as downed logs, tree branches, rocks, etc.).
 Splits: If you hit anything with your kayak hard enough, it could split if you hit it with your kayak.
 Dents: